RetroBensoft/Tuerkas128-Framework/Perseus_1_0/README.md

   * BAR:  It displays a variable by rendering a bar (for instance, energy)
   * ICON: It displays an on/off variable (for instance, invisibility or speed up)

   The values defined in the SB_RenderRoutines lookup table are the addresses of the routines that produce every display.
-There must be a file for every scoreboard type with the code that renders an specific scoreboard type.
+There must be a file in `scoreboard\` for every scoreboard type with the code that renders an specific scoreboard type.
 The framework does not include code to render the scoreboard.

-  The files with the code for every scoreboard type must be included in in the file `framework\tuerkas128_code_scoreboard.asm`.
+Theese filesmust be included in in the file `framework\tuerkas128_code_scoreboard.asm`.

 _______________________________